Second Gulf of Sidra offensive

-The Second Gulf of Sidra offensive was a military operation in the Libyan Civil War conducted by rebel anti-Gaddafi forces in August and September 2011 to take control of towns along the Gulf of Sidra in an effort to surround Muammar Gaddafi's hometown of Sirte, which was held by pro-Gaddafi forces.
-It ended on 20 October, with the capture and execution of Muammar Gaddafi and his son Mutassim Gaddafi, along with former defense minister Abu-Bakr Yunis Jabr.
+The Second Gulf of Sidra offensive was a military operation in the First Libyan Civil War conducted by rebel anti-Gaddafi forces in August and September 2011 to take control of towns along the Gulf of Sidra in an effort to surround Muammar Gaddafi's hometown of Sirte, which was held by pro-Gaddafi forces.
+The offensive ended on 20 October, with the capture and execution of Muammar Gaddafi and his son Mutassim Gaddafi, along with former defense minister Abu-Bakr Yunis Jabr.
 The Gaddafi loyalists in the area were finally defeated when NTC fighters captured Sirte.

 Background

-Following the success of rebels hostile to the Gaddafi government in Tripoli, rebels in Brega claimed that they made advances, taking over the entirety of the oil port town of Brega including its residential and port areas.
+Following the success of rebels hostile to the Gaddafi government in Tripoli, rebels in Brega claimed that they had made advances, taking over the entirety of the oil-port town of Brega including its residential and port areas.
 They then planned to advance westwards.